zizzs3228/WEBsPYder/README.md

 2. [FUZZER](https://en.wikipedia.org/wiki/Fuzzing)
    + simple FUZZER, you know how it works.
 Just one iteration.
 Usefull on CTFs and small web applications.
 3. robots.txt+sitemap.xml parser -> [FUZZER](https://en.wikipedia.org/wiki/Fuzzing) -> crawler
    + the default mode and the best one.
-Combination of first and second modes, in this mode WEBsPYder parses robots.txt,sitemap.xml and FUZZes on 8000 different URLs, then gives it to crawler to increase the scanning area.
+Combination of first and second modes, in this mode WEBsPYder parses robots.txt, sitemap.xml and FUZZes on 8000 different URLs, then gives it to crawler to increase the scanning area.
 ## How to install
 Installation is very simple, just use this command:
 ``` bash